3 Principles On How To Solve Financial Crises

 Crittenden joined Citigroup at the beginning of 2007, months before the country plunged into the financial crisis of 2007 to 2009.
 While working there, he discovered many issues that Citigroup had with their financials, particularly that they were putting dollars and products on their balance sheet that created net income.

-This may sound like a positive thing, but Citigroup failed to recognize the full cost of capital required to justify keeping those products on their balance sheet.
+This may sound like a positive thing, but Citigroup failed to recognize the full cost of capital required to justify keeping those products on its balance sheet.
 The result?
 In the case of Citigroup, shareholder value was destroyed, the rapport between Citigroup and their customers was lost, and the CEO had to resign.

 So, unless you consider the unit economics of what you’re adding to your business, you’re probably accounting for things that aren’t going to be helpful in the long run.
 And, as a result, you may end up investing in short-term gains that actually harm your bottom line.

 LESSON 3: THE MOST IMPORTANT JOB OF A CFO IS LIQUIDITY

 The most common reason companies fail is because they lack liquidity.
 So, while CFOs will help balance budgets and ensure revenue streams are well-established, their top priority is to make sure the company remains liquid.

 Crittenden ran into this problem during his time at Citigroup.
 During the financial crisis, Citigroup attempted to acquire Wachovia, a financial services company based out of North Carolina.
 While the deal seemed to be going through, Wachovia made a last-minute decision to sell to Wells Fargo.
 Because Citigroup had invested so much into this acquisition that fell flat, they later had to be bailed out by the federal government.

 BE BETTER PREPARED FOR YOUR FINANCIAL CRISES